nicolascuello/Stellar-MADE/README.md

 ### Outreach activities

-- In preparation: Comic strips about the Stellar-MADE project by the Ink Link and coordinated by Séverine Alvain.

 - [Pint of Science](@pintofscienceFR) in Grenoble, 23/05/2023.
 "Discs and planets in multiple stellar systems".
 Program and details [here](https://www.pintofscience.fr/event/disques-et-exoplanetes-autour-detoiles-multiples).
 Presentations by [Nicolás Cuello](nicolas-cuello) and [Antoine Alaguero](antoine-alaguero).

-- Online interview about stellar multiplicity and planet formation on Twich with [GalactiCamille](https://twitter.com/galacticamille) to appear [here](twitch.tv/GalactiCamille).
+- Online interview about stellar multiplicity and planet formation on Twich with GalactiCamille (2023).

-- Online presentation for elementary school students, Italy, 19/12/2022.
+- Online presentation for elementary school students, Italy, December 2022 and 2023.
 "I misteri della fomazione planetaria: Pianeti e stelle binarie"
 [Gallery of selected drawings][drawings] by the students.